-Cutting the pennants for the banner
+1. Cut the pennants for the banner

 You can stick with one solid color or alternate patterns on your pennants (go on, get crazy).
 The file comes with four pennant shapes per 12 x 12 sheet, so feel free to delete some of the pennants if you only want to cut 1-2 per sheet.

 Note: I used a 12 x 12-inch cutting mat and the same size of paper for this project.

-Cutting the letters for the pennant banner
+2. Cut the letters for the pennant banner

-You’ll notice I added a bit of glam with some glitter cardstock behind the tan color simply by cutting a second set of the “Letters” file.
+You’ll notice I added a bit of glam with a piece of glittered cardstock behind the tan color simply by cutting a second set of the “Letters” file.
 Gotta have me some sparkle!

 Tip: To simplify the banner, you can always ditch the “Offset” letters completely.

-Applying mounting tape for best results
+3. Apply mounting tape for best results

 Now, I’ll admit I’m a bit of a perfectionist when it comes to styling my banners.
-It’s perfectly fine to use glue on the letters to the pennants.
+It’s perfectly fine to use glue to attach the letters to the pennants.

 First, cut small pieces of tape and place them strategically around the letters.
 Leave the green backing on the tape until you are ready to attach the next layer.

-Assembling the harvest pennant banner
+4. Assemble the fall pennant banner